-Rosenstein invited to all-senators briefing next week
+Rosenstein agrees to brief senators Thursday

 Democrats have expressed their outrage at President Donald Trump for firing Comey and, as Schumer, pointed out, offering varying explanations for his decision.

 Sen. Dianne Feinstein said Thursday that Rosenstein should recuse himself from the investigation.
-Other Democrats have said they are convinced that Rosenstein was forced by Trump to write the memo Tuesday which was later used by the White House to justify Comey's firing.
+Other Democrats have said they are convinced that Trump forced Rosenstein to write a memo Tuesday that was later used by the White House to justify Comey's firing.

 Rosenstein denied earlier Thursday he threatened to quit his post amid Comey's firing and does not plan to resign.